- Age & Gender

 DepthLivenessEstimator.FAKE– the observed face is taken from a photo.

-To estimate liveness using an infrared image from a camera, you should create the
+To estimate liveness using an infrared image from a camera, create the

 IRLivenessEstimator object using the

 FacerecService.createIRLivenessEstimator method.
 Currently, only one configuration file is available – ir_liveness_estimator_cnn.xml (implementation based on neural networks).
-To use this algorithm, you have to get color frames from the camera in addition to the IR frames.
+To use this algorithm, get color frames from the camera in addition to the IR frames.

 To get an estimated result, you can call the

 IRLivenessEstimator.estimateLiveness method.
-You will get one of the following results:
+You'll get one of the following results:

-To estimate liveness with an RGB map, you should create the
+To estimate liveness with an RGB map, create the

 Liveness2DEstimator object using the